umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/troubleshooting-siteperformance.md

 ---
-versionFrom: 8.0.0
+versionFrom: 7.0.0
 ---

 # Site Performance checklist

 CPU issues can be many different things.
 Below I will give some advice on narrowing down the issue and trying to find out what is causing the problems.
 The very first thing to do, is try to find out when the trouble started.
-The friendly Umbraco SWAT will supply you with a graph of your CPU usage for the past 24 hours.
+The friendly Umbraco Support will supply you with a graph of your CPU usage for the past 24 hours.
 Here you will likely notice a spot where it starts going up.

+You can get in touch with the friendly support by either sending an email to contact@umbraco.com or by using the chat in either the Backoffice or from umbraco.com.

 ## Resources that can help you